-Life in Motion was created to raise awareness towards disabled children, who are unable to live a fulfilled life due to their physical limitations.
-This unique photo project was organized as part of a greater program called “I Want to Walk”, which was created to help orphaned children obtain their dream of walking.
-For some children this meant physically being able to walk, while for others “walking” also meant being able to leave the orphanage and achieve their goals.
+Life in Motion was created to raise awareness for children with special needs, who are unable to live a fulfilled life due to their physical limitations.
+This unique project was organized as part of a greater program called “I Want to Walk”, which was created to help orphaned children obtain their dream of walking.
+For some children this means physically being able to walk, while for others “walking” also means being able to leave the orphanage and achieve their goals.

 Climbing Camp - Crimea 2018

 After climbing Kilimanjaro, Everest and Elbrus, we announced a new project, a mountain climbing camp for children with special needs.
 On June 20-28, several disabled children will train and hike on the the mountains of Crimea.
 The children will learn new safety mechanisms and climbing techniques.
 We hope this project will prepare the participants for future Life in Motion adventures!
 Step Up Together!

 This amazing project was recently featured on one of Russia's most popular television channels NTV.